-Implementation Strategy 2.1a: Partner with non-profit housing developers including, but not limited to Jackson County Housing Authority to encourage development of new housing projects in Talent, especially when the City's support can help acquire funds to develop affordable housing.
+Implementation Strategy 2.1a: Partner with the-non-profit housing developers including, but not limited to Jackson County Housing Authority to supportencourage development of new housing projects in Talent, especially when the City's support can help the Housing Authority acquire funds to develop affordable housing.

-Implementation Steps: Actively engage in discussions with local non-profit housing developers about supporting development of affordable housing projects in Talent and how the City can support these developments.
+Implementation Steps: Actively engage in discussions with Jackson County Housing Authoritylocal non-profit housing developers about supporting development of affordable housing projects in Talent and how the City can support these developments.